-Start yours indoors about four weeks before the last freeze date, because these seedlings are very sensitive to cold.
+Start yours indoors about four weeks before the last frost date, because these seedlings are very sensitive to cold.

 Celosia seeds do not need light to germinate and should be placed under a good quarter-inch of soil.
 The soil should be consistently moist but never saturated; you can get around this dilemma by using a greenhouse cover over your seed tray.
-Most trays are sold with this, but a piece of plastic wrap works in a pinch.
+Most trays are sold with one of these, but a piece of plastic wrap works in a pinch.